-Within our sports program at Seaford Secondary College, we offer a wide range of sporting opportunities, Come ‘n’ Try days and carnivals for students in years 7-12 to get involved in.
-Some of these sports include:
+Seaford Secondary College offers a wide range of sporting opportunities, Come ‘n’ Try days and carnivals for students in years 7-12 including:

 - Touch Football